How to Keep Carriage Bolts From Spinning

 3. Use a Solid Surface:

-If you don’t have a countersink bit, you can use a larger, solid surface in its place.
-This could be a rubber backing from the hardware store, an eraser, wood putty, or even some smashed-up chewing gum.
-A flathead screwdriver will usually suffice on softwood, especially if it’s smaller than your carriage bolt head.
+If you don’t have a countersink bit, you can use a solid surface that’s larger than the screw or bolt head.
+This could be a rubber backing that you can buy at the hardware store, an eraser, wood putty, or even some smashed-up chewing gum.
+A flathead screwdriver will usually do the trick on softwood, especially if it’s smaller than your carriage bolt head.

 4. Use a Reamer: